hyperion2022/Guidage-en-VR/README.md

 2. Unzip it.
 3. In your Unity project, open the Package Manager and press on +, then Import from disk.
 4. Look in the unzipped folder for package.json and choose it.
-5. You will now find the files inside the Assets/Packages folder.
+5. You will now find the files inside the Packages folder.

 Below, you will find descriptions for all the different prefabs you can drag and drop into your desired scene.
 For more info, please refer to the tutorial video.